Somerset Rural Life Museum reopened on Saturday 3 June 2017 following a major £2.4 million redevelopment that took 3 years to complete.

 Last entry 4.30 pm.

 At the time of writing (January 2018) adult tickets are £5.45, concessions £4.50, children under 5 free, under 18’s £2.50.
-A guided tour is included in the ticket price.
+An interactive guided tour is included in your ticket price.
 See the website for current prices.
 They stage two free events per year when you can get in for free.

 How To Get There